 Well it turns out it doesn’t just exist in fiction – at Joshua Tree this landscape is real!
 The park is covered in unique jumbles of rocks.
-Some of them are famous enough to have their own names!
+Some of them are famous enough to have their own names and are tourist attractions!

 - Skull Rock is near the Jumbo Rocks campground is a must see (although I didn’t think it looked that much like a skull.)
 You can see it right from the park road.

 Go For a Hike

 Besides checking out the Joshua trees, going for a hike is one of the must-do things in Joshua Tree.
 There are tons of options for hiking from short nature walks to long treks so there’s something to suit every fitness level.

 - For a longer and more challenging hike I liked the trail to the Willow Hole.
 It’s an out and back trip of 7 miles that leaves the desert on the Boy Scout Trail and heads deep into the Wonderland of Rocks to a subsurface oasis of willows.
 There’s lot of interesting vegetation, plus you might see wildlife.
 (We saw a fox!!)